Songbird1978/Password-Generator-App/pseudocode.md

 1. ask the user how long they would like their password to be.

 1a.
-If the user inputs a numbered decimal or a word, create an error message.
+If the user inputs a number outside of 10-64, an error message is displayed.

-1b. contain these in a do while... loop until the answer is true.... then

-2. Store the answer in an empty object variable.
+2. When answer is correct, store the answer in an empty array variable.

 3. Ask the user if they want Lowecase - true or false?